SamuelRogerCrespo/GolfProject/README.md

 ## Project Tasks
 - **Task 1: Set up the development environment**
-  - Create a project description document o	The purpose of the application o	The programming language(s) you will use o	For web applications, technology required to run the application o	How data will be stored o	What security measures you will implement
+  - Create a project description document
+    - The purpose of the application
+    - The programming language(s) you will use
+    - For web applications, technology required to run the application
+    - How data will be stored
+    - What security measures you will implement

 - **Task 2: Plan the project**
-  - a.
-Finish setting up environment
+  - Finish setting up environment
-    b.
-Finish Rough sketch of all needed screens
+  -	Finish Rough sketch of all needed screens
-    c.
-Build a relational model that supports data to be captured
+  - Build a relational model that supports data to be captured
-    d.
-Complete a functioning Login Screen
+  - Complete a functioning Login Screen
-    e.
-Start development on 4 other screens indicating their purpose
+  - Start development on 4 other screens indicating their purpose

 - **Task 3: Implement core features**
-  - a.
-Finalize/validate technology stack
+  - Finalize/validate technology stack
-    b.
-Deploy application to GitHub
+  -	Deploy application to GitHub
-    c.
-Create a page with the ability to search for previous round data
+  -	Create a page with the ability to search for previous round data
-    d.
-Allow users to change their passwords.
+  - Allow users to change their passwords.
-    e.
-Begin template for final presentation
+  -	Begin template for final presentation

 - **Task 4: Test the application**
-  - a.
-Finish contact page allowing users to change password.
+  -	Finish contact page allowing users to change password.
-    b.
-Apply stylesheet to all website pages
+  -	Apply stylesheet to all website pages
-    c.
-Ability to add/edit/delete round data complete
+  -	Ability to add/edit/delete round data complete
-    d.
-Create a report page to summarize data
+  -	Create a report page to summarize data
-    e.
-Update template to final presentation
+  -	Update template to final presentation

 - **Task 5: Document the project**
   - Create a comprehensive README file